 Making healthy choices such as keeping a healthy weight, eating well, and including exercise and activity in your life helps to keep cancer risk down.
 This link includes fitness tools and calculators such as finding your target heart rate, your body mass index (BMI), and tips for sun safety and tobacco cessation.

 The National Institutes of Health (NIH) has created this BMI Calculator as a useful measure of obesity, calculated from your weight and height.
 The higher your BMI, the higher your risk is for several chronic diseases, including certain cancers.

-Join others through Live by Living Walks & Hikes, CancerFit, or for some restorative yoga.
+Join others through Live by Living walks, hikes and outings, CancerFit, Qigong, or for some yoga.
 When we exercise with others it isn’t just exercise, it’s a social event that keeps us from feeling isolated.
 Others come to expect to see you and you may look forward to seeing them.